 Features a senior client may find alluring include specific designated space and terrain options.
 A designated indoor location or meeting place where the senior students can gather, socialize, leave their extra gear and get together after the lessons.
 Provision and maintenance of special terrain features that can facilitate learning without excessive physical exertion would be beneficial.
 One such example is the "mini-pipe" which can be used to learn gliding skills for the beginner without the fear of stopping, learn to turn as the edge of the lip is approached and can maximize mileage by using shallow traverses between each turn.
+Terrain based learning, designed to help the skier or rider "feel" the mountain without fear of acceleration or injury, with purposefully designed features assisting in direction change or speed.
+Snowshoe Mountain:

 For the beginning student, the value of having a designated indoor and outdoor meeting area is ideal so that learning can take place without having to first slide on the snow.
 An article in The Professional Skier (Winter 2008), "Boot and Flat Work - Do They Really Matter? by Bill Claire presents a pretty compelling line of reasoning and data regarding the value of boots-only indoor flatwork and flat terrain drills with skis prior to on snow gliding practice.
-The author showed an accelerated learning curve when an average of 20 minutes was taken from the onsnow class time to experiment with some of the fundamental movements in a very unintimidating environment.
+The author showed an accelerated learning curve when an average of 20 minutes was taken from the on-snow class time to experiment with some of the fundamental movements in a very unintimidating environment.
 It is conjectured that for senior students this sort of approach would be enhanced if it could be done in a familiar area free from traffic and other distractions.